We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 Q. How long does it take to cut planks with a chainsaw mill?

-Chainsaw milling is not a fast process.
-A lot depends on the log size and material density.
+Chainsaw milling is not a fast process, and how long it takes depends a lot on the log size and material density.
 Pine, for example, is easier to saw than oak.
 Knots or twisted grain will have an impact, as will the chain’s sharpness and power.
 With so many variables, it’s difficult to be precise, though most experts suggest between 10 and 20 minutes per cut as an average.

 Q. How much power is necessary for a saw?